yhzmiao/Data-Aquisition/README.md

 ## Prerequisites
-The original version support both python 3+ and Python 2.7+.
-Since there remain several bugs in the python3 version.
-This project chooses the python 2.7+ version instead.
+The original version support both Python 3+ and Python 2.7+.
+Since there remain several bugs in the Python 3+ version.
+This project chooses the Python 2.7+ version instead.
 And pyquery package is needed.
 ```
 pip install pyquery
 ```